-In order to assess the effects of the Whareroa dairy factory and Hawera Waste Water Treatment Plant combined outfall discharge on the nearby intertidal communities, surveys were conducted in November 2013 (peak season) and March 2014 (post-peak season) at four sites (Figure 6, see Appendix II for photographs).
+In order to assess the effects of the Whareroa dairy factory and Hawera Waste Water Treatment Plant combined outfall discharge on the nearby intertidal communities, surveys were conducted in October - November 2014 (peak season) and March -April 2015 (post-peak season) at four sites (Figure 6, Appendix II indicates photographs).
 The two survey reports, including statistical analysis of results and further discussion of the findings, are included in Appendix II.
-Section 2.1.4 summarises the main findings of these survey reports.
+The main findings of these survey reports are summarised below.

-These surveys included three potential impact sites either side of the outfall (two southeast and one west) and one control site to the northwest.
+These surveys included three potential impact sites either side of the outfall (two southeast and one west) and one control site (to the northwest).
 It is expected that adverse effects of the marine outfall discharge on the intertidal communities would have been evident as a significant decline in species richness and diversity at the potential impact sites relative to the control site.
-No such adverse effects were evident during the 2013-2014 season.
-During both the November 2013 and March 2014 surveys, both species richness and diversity were higher at the two potential impact sites closest to the outfall relative to the control site, and results from sites closest to the outfall discharge was not having detectable adverse effects on the intertidal reef communities of South Taranaki.
+No such adverse effects were evident during the 2014-2015 season.
+During both the October 2014 and March 2015 surveys, both species richness and diversity were significantly higher at the two potential impact sites closest to the outfall relative to the control site, and results from sites closest to the outfall have not declined notably in recent years, therefore the results indicate that the marine outfall discharge was not having detectable adverse effects on the intertidal reef communities of South Taranaki.
 Natural environmental factors, including coastal erosion, exposure and substrate mobility, appeared to be dominant drivers of species richness and diversity at the sites surveyed.

-Figure 6 Location of the four intertidal survey site
+Figure 6 Location of the four intertidal survey sites